Timothy Woods

 Their two grills in the Timberline range are constructed using steel grates.
 The inside of these timberline grills is fully insulated with a stainless steel interior.

-Rec Tec models all use stainless steel components which is why they are usually considered among the best stainless steel grills on the market.
+Rec Tec models all use stainless steel components, so they are usually considered among the best stainless steel grills on the market.

-This goes for their cooking crates, cooking chamber, firepots, drip pan, and heat detectors.
+This includes their cooking chamber, crates, firepots, drip pan, and heat detectors.

 Unlike Traeger, Rec Tec’s grills are not insulated.
 However, you can buy a grill cover for the RT-700.